Azure/azure-functions-templates/Functions.Templates/Documentation/eventHubOut.md

 - `type` : Must be set to *eventHub*.
 - `name` : The variable name used in function code for the event hub message.
-- `path` : The name of the event hub.
+- `eventHubName` : The name of the event hub.
 - `connection` : The name of an app setting that contains the connection string to the namespace that the event hub resides in.
 Copy this connection string by clicking the **Connection Information** button for the namespace, not the event hub itself.
 This connection string must have send permissions to send the message to the Event Hub stream.
 - `direction` : Must be set to *out*.